mroswell/voter_poll_join/windows_users.md

 ### Detailed steps to join the two parsed files in Excel
 _These instructions were tested on MS Excel from Microsoft Office 2010 (Excel 14.0.7116.5000 (32-bit))_

 1. Review the voter_poll_join  [documentation](https://github.com/mroswell/voter_poll_join/blob/master/README.md).
 Skip step 4 (installing csvkit), but complete step 5 (running the voter_poll_join.py program).
 This will create the two parsed voter and poll files that you will join in Excel.
 2. Open Excel
 3. Rename the left-most worksheet (Sheet1) to _voterfile_
 4. Place your cursor in cell A:1
   5. Select the Data > From Text
   6. Navigate to the voter_poll_join repo
   7. Select _parsed_voter_file.csv_.
 Complete the wizard by selecting Delimiter.
 Next.
 Deselect tab, select Comma.
 Next.
-General.
-Finish.
+General.Finish.
 Existing Worksheet.
 Okay.
 This will fill columns A through H.
 8. Select Sheet2, and rename it _polls_
   9. Place your cursor in cell A:1 of the polls worksheet
   10. Select Data > From Text.